 An example of a product roadmap in Asana

-Last but not least, it can be very difficult to merge and categorize the internal feedback from your project management tool with the feedback from your customers.
+Last but not least, it can be very difficult to merge and categorize the internal feedback from your project management tool with the feedback from your customers, or affiliate partners, for example.
 Unless you have some sort of Zapier magic going on with emails from customers being turned into Trello cards, it will be difficult to have both internal and customer feedback in your PM tool.

 There are some tools such as Trello that can be pretty good for creating product roadmaps, but they don’t have much going on in the process that happens before the roadmap.